singh-sandesh/singh-sandesh/README.md

 # 💫 About Me:
-DevOps fresher who likes turning messy deployments into smooth pipelines.
+DevOps Engineer who likes turning messy deployments into smooth pipelines.
 Comfortable with AWS, Docker, and CI/CD, and always curious about improving reliability, automation, and cloud workflows.

 ## 🌐 Socials: